mgenware/go-triton/README.md

 ## Usage

-Start in development mode:
+Start server in development mode:

 ```sh
 # Start with ./config/dev.json
 go run main.go dev
 ```

-Start in production mode:
+Start server in production mode:

 ```sh
 # Start with ./config/prod.json
 go run main.go prod
 ```

-The two commands simply load a configuration file by the given name, you can also create your own config file like `./config/myName.json` and start the app with it:
+The two commands above simply load a configuration file by the given name, you can also create your own config files like `./config/myName.json` and start server with it:

 ```sh
 go run main.go myName